-MaxDQ: The MaxDQ shall be equal to 125% of the DCQ for each day during the Period of Delivery.

-DELIVERY POINT(S): Texas Gas Transmission Corp. meter numbers 9437 and 9502 located inthe St. Mary Parish in Louisiana.
+DELIVERY POINT(S): Texas Gas Transmission Corp. meter numbers 9437 and 9502 located in St. Mary Parish, Louisiana.

-CONTRACT PRICE (PER MMBTU): A price per MMBtu, calculated on a dry basis, equal to the "Index Price" published in Inside F.E.R.C.'s Gas Market Report for Texas Gas Transmission Zone South Louisiana (large packages only) as listed in the table entitled "Delivered Spot-Gas Price" in the first-of-the-month issue of such publication for each Month during the Period of Delivery plus $0.0025 per MMBtu.
+CONTRACT PRICE (PER MMBTU): For each Day in each Month during the Term, the price per MMBtu, calculated on a dry basis, equal to the "Index Price" published in Inside F.E.R.C.'s Gas Market Report for Texas Gas Transmission Zone SL as listed in the table entitled "Prices of Spot Gas Delivered to Pipelines" in the first-of-the-month issue of such publication for such Month plus $0.0025.

-SPOT PRICE (PER MMBTU): The Spot Price for each MMBtu in excess of the DCQ that is scheduled by the Parties for any day during the Period of Delivery shall be equal to the Gas Daily Midpoint Price as set forth in Gas Daily® as published by Financial Energy Times, or successor publication, in the column “Daily Price Survey” under the section entitled “Louisiana-Onshore South – Texas Gas SL” for the relevant Day during the Period of Delivery.
-If there is no single Gas Daily Midpoint Price published for that particular Day, but there is published a common range of prices under the above column section, the Gas Daily Midpoint Price shall be the average of such common high and low prices.
-In the event that no Gas Daily Midpoint Price or common range of prices is published for that particular day, then the Gas Daily Midpoint Price shall be the average of the following: the price (determined as stated above) for the Days immediately preceding and following the Day in question.
+SPOT PRICE (PER MMBTU): The Spot Price for each MMBtu for each Day in each Month during the Term shall be equal to the Gas Daily Midpoint Price as set forth in Gas Daily® as published by Financial Energy Times, or successor publication, in the column “Daily Price Survey” under the section entitled “Louisiana-Onshore South – Texas Gas SL” for such Day.
+If there is no single “Daily Midpoint” price published for that particular Day, but there is published a “common” range of prices under the above column and listing, the Spot Price shall be the average of such “common” high and low prices.
+In the event that no “Daily Midpoint” price or “common” range of prices is published for that particular Day, then the Spot Price shall be the average of the following: the price (determined as stated above) for the Days immediately preceding and following the Day in question.
+If Gas Daily should publish a Midpoint price more specific to the area of the Delivery Points, then this Midpoint price should be used.

-SPOT PRICE LOCATION: Gas Daily Texas Gas Transmission Zone South Louisiana

-This Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between the Customer and the Company, and constitutes part of and is subject to all of the provisions of such Agreement.
-Company does hereby adopt this letterhead, including the address, as its signature in respect of the identification of Company and the authentication by Company of this Transaction Agreement.
-Any objection of Customer to this Transaction Agreement must be made by written notice to Company within 10 days of receipt of same.
+This Transaction Agreement is being provided pursuant to and in accordance with the Master Natural Gas Purchase and Sale Agreement dated as of December 27, 2000, between the Customer and the Company (as amended, restated or supplemented from time to time, the “Master Agreement”), and constitutes part of and is subject to all of the provisions of such Agreement.
+Capitalized terms used but not defined herein shall have the meanings assigned to such terms in the Master Agreement.

 Each Party shall not disclose the terms of this Transaction to a third party (other than the Party's and its affiliates' employees, lenders, counsel, accountants or prospective purchasers of any rights under any Transactions who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 The provisions of the Agreement other than the terms of this Transaction are not subject to this confidentiality obligation.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited to actual direct damages.

+EXECUTED to be effective as of the Effective Date.

+ENRON NORTH AMERICA CORP.

+By:

+Printed Name:

+Title:

+BRAZOS VPP LIMITED PARTNERSHIP

+By: AGAVE VPP, LLC

+its General Partner

+By:

+Printed Name:

+Title: